 Images may display incorrectly if an image is taken with the phone positioned horizontally or upside-down.
 The easiest way to avoid this problem is simply take pictures on an iPhone with the phone pointed vertically, with the action buttons at the bottom.

-Using the message editor in Thrive Marketing Enterprise allows you to take advantage of the powerful Pixlr Image Editor.
+Using our Message Editor allows you to take advantage of the powerful Pixlr Image Editor.
 This image editor will not only overwrite the EXIF data, it will also allow you to resize or append your own set of stamps.